epfl-sdf/openid_cli_hello_world/README.md

 $ sh start.sh
 ```
 Run the script, then browse to https://localhost:5443 (or the adress shown in the terminal) to see the app.

+## Acknowledgements
+Most of the code is from: https://github.com/curityio/example-python-openid-connect-client made by https://curity.io